SaschaSchweitzer/persons/README.md

 > 1  2017-09-17 12:16:57 CEST+0200  1982
 ```

 As the example demonstrates, after processing a table of names (and potentially additional information), 'persons' returns the table enhanced by a column titled 'person_id'.
 For each person that has been identified, 'person_id' indicates a unique number that is shared by all instances of the person.
-In the example given, both records have been assigned to the same distinct person with the id '0'.
+In the example given, both records have been assigned to the same distinct person with the ID '0'.

 Please note that this package has been tested only for few specific use cases.
 The code has been optimized neither for speed, nor beauty.
 Bugs are to be expected.
 Feedback on those is welcome (sascha.schweitzer@gmail.com).